nashkell/dnd-lmop/TLDR.md

 At some point, players will encounter **violent monsters**.
 There are no limits to how they can interact with those monsters, but there are rules for melee (sword-type), ranged (bow-type) and magic combat.

 As a rule of thumb, a player's turn represents about **10 seconds** of elapsed game time.
 So, if a player wants to climb a ladder, untie a rope and swing into a monster, that would take successful rolls across three turns.

-The Dungeon Master should try to keep track of the general positions of the players and the monsters so that they can only hit each other if they're close to each other.
-Generally though, they shouldn't be too strict about this and should just let the combat flow naturally.

 Combat strikes happen in two phases (in the same turn): rolls to hit, and rolls to deal damage.